ricardoper/slim4-skeleton/README.md

 - *APP_IN_PROD* - *inProd* - *bool* - Set it to ```true``` when your app is ready to run in production.
 - *APP_IN_DOCKER* - *inDocker* - *bool* - ```true``` If your app is running in Docker and you want to output logs in console, ```false``` to output logs via Monolog.

-**NOTE**: When *APP_IN_PROD* or *inProd* is set to ```true```, this skeleton will enable PHP-DI Compilation automatically.
-You can get more details in [PHP-DI Performances](http://php-di.org/doc/performances.html):

-> Deployment in production:
->
-> When a container is configured to be compiled, it will be compiled once and never be regenerated again.
-That allows for maximum performances in production.
->
-> When you deploy new versions of your code to production you must delete the generated file (or the directory that contains it) to ensure that the container is re-compiled.

 ## Benchmarks

 Nothing is free, so let's compare the performance loss with Slim Skeleton.